jaescalo/akamai-pipeline-cloudbuild/README.md

 After the rule tree is built it will be pushed to Akamai and activated using the Akamai Property CLI commands (more flexibility for CI/CD) instead of the Akamai CLI pipeline promote commands.

+If the `ONBOARD=true` option is specified then a new property is created beforehand.

 ## Prerequisites
 - [Akamai API Credentials](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials) for Cloudlets and Test Center.
 Also familiarize with concepts related to the .edgerc (location, section, account-key).
 These will be used in the pipeline code but removed from this writing for simplification.
 - [Akamai Property Manager CLI](https://github.com/akamai/cli-property-manager)
 - Go through the [Akamai Pipeline Runbook](https://developer.akamai.com/resource/whitepaper/akamai-pipeline-cli-framework-runbook/direct)
 - [Akamai Account Switch Key](https://techdocs.akamai.com/developer/docs/manage-many-accounts-with-one-api-client).
 Only in case you manage multiple accounts with the same set of credentials.

-## Prepare Properties for Akamai as Code
+## Prepare Existing Properties for Akamai as Code
 Perhaps the most important step is to prepare the target properties for management via the pipeline framework.

 * Pipeline should be based on a production property (i.e. www.example.com NOT qa.example.com)